Gaelic-Algorithmic-Research-Group/Gaelic-Text-Normaliser/README.md

 ### Scottish Gaelic Part of Speech Tagger

 For further conditioning in the rule based approach, part of speech tags were necessary.
-The code and models for POS tagging is very kindly provided by Dr Loic.
+The code and models for POS tagging is very kindly provided by  Loïc Boizou.
 The scripts were altered slightly to work within the python object.

 ### Further Acknowledgements

-Gaelic resources, advice and feedback were all provided by the (Name of our research group) consisting of (everyone).
+This program was funded by the Data-Driven Innovation initiative (DDI), delivered by the University of Edinburgh and Heriot-Watt University for the Edinburgh and South East Scotland City Region Deal.
+DDI is an innovation network helping organisations tackle challenges for industry and society by doing data right to support Edinburgh in its ambition to become the data capital of Europe.
+The project was delivered by the Edinburgh Futures Institute (EFI), one of five DDI innovation hubs which collaborates with industry, government and communities to build a challenge-led and data-rich portfolio of activity that has an enduring impact.